dwurman/stocks/RAILWAY_DEPLOYMENT.md

 ## What This Deployment Does

-- Runs `python api_to_database.py -b 15` daily at 9:00 AM UTC
+- Runs `python api_to_database.py -b 15 --skip-existing --hours-window 24` daily at 9:00 AM UTC
+- **Smart Filtering**: Only processes tickers without data in the last 24 hours
-- Processes ticker data in batches of 15
+- **Batch Processing**: Processes ticker data in batches of 15
+- **Error Handling**: Improved handling of numeric overflow and infinite values
+- **Database Schema**: Enhanced schema with larger precision fields
 - Saves data to your Nhost database
 - Provides comprehensive logging and error handling